 Avoid Dry Shaving

 Shaving when your skin is dry dramatically increases the chances of getting razor burn.
-You would want to wet your skin before shaving, which makes shaving right after taking a bath your best bet.
+You would want to wet your skin, which makes shaving right after taking a bath your best bet.

 Avoid Random Shaving

 Just randomly (read: quickly) shaving your skin without thinking about whether or not you’re shaving in the right direction is like almost asking to get razor burn.
 For example, shaving against the direction of your hair growth can help you get a closer, faster shave, but also makes you more likely to get a few nicks, which is especially true for guys.

 Here are the right directions to shave in:

 - For underarms, you can shave in all angles, including up, down and sideways

 - For bikini area, you would want to shave in the direction of your hair growth first, and then very carefully, gently against it for a closer yet safer shave